huji-nlp/wsj/README.md

 This bundle contains 100 sentences annotated according to the [foundational layer of UCCA](https://github.com/huji-nlp/ucca-corpora/tree/master/wiki#xml-format).
 The sentences are from section 00 of the Wall Street Journal corpus.
 The passages are given as XMLs.
-All text tokens in the files are replaced with underscores for licensing reasons.
-Replace them back to the original WSJ text to obtain the full annotation.
 The total number of tokens in this corpus is 2273.

+All text tokens in the files have been replaced with underscores for licensing reasons.
+Replace them back to the original WSJ text to obtain the full annotation: after obtaining a directory (`WSJ_DIR`) containing PTB .mrg files organized by section (00, 02 etc.),
+run:

+    scripts/insert_tokens.sh WSJ_DIR

 The dataset is a part of the UCCA project developed in the NLP lab of the Hebrew University by Omri Abend and Ari Rappoport.
 The users of this dataset are kindly requested to cite [the following publication](http://www.cs.huji.ac.il/~danielh/acl2018.pdf):